 - zest of 1 lemon

-- Melted butter and granulated sugar for the ramekins
+- room temperature butter and 1 tbsp granulated sugar for the ramekins

-- Melt the butter and stir in flour.
+- In another saucepan, melt the butter and stir in flour and corn flour.
 Cook for 1 minute.
 Remove from heat.

 - Whisk in the lavender-lemon infused cream gradually.
 Return to heat and bring to a boil.
 Keep stirring.